WHAT IS AN OPIOID?

-Opioids aren't the only painkillers on the market, and they're not always the best way to fight pain.
-In some cases, even over-the-counter drugs might be more effective, and have fewer side effects.
+Opioids aren't the only painkillers availaible, and they're not always the best way to treat pain.
+Talk to your tribal health provider about traditional or natural healing ways to manage pain.
+In some cases, even over-the-counter drugs can be effective, and have fewer side effects.
 Learn more about how you can manage pain without putting yourself and family at risk.

 Opioid information for Northwest Tribes delivering culturally appropriate health care .